-A universal advantage with privacy is that people remember the subject.
-Unlike topographies and typography, episcopacy and liturgies, privacy is something that everyone can, and in a way, wants to, identify with.
+An intriguing advantage of privacy is that people actually remember the subject.
+Unlike topographies and typography, episcopacy and liturgies, privacy is something that everyone can identify with and wants to discuss.

 We want to know what there was to hide.
-We probably won’t find out – but we can be as inquisitive as we like under the guise of ‘history’.
+We probably won’t find out!

 Privacy & Evidence: ‘Marvell and London’

-One really useful thing that emerged from the ‘Marvell and London’ event was a discussion about the way evidence is used.
+A really useful discussion from the ‘Marvell and London’ event concerned the way evidence is used.

 Privacy is a nightmare when it comes to evidence.
-We are dealing with what we don’t know as much, if not more, as what we do.
+We are dealing with what we don’t know as much – if not more – as what we do know.

-‘Marvell never married’ is the worst example.
-That itself cannot be proved, and would have to disprove other evidence to the contrary.
+‘Marvell never married’ is a potent example.
+That itself cannot be proven, and would have to disprove testimonial evidence to the contrary.

-A stunning new assessment of Marvell’s late correspondence with Sir Edward Harley revealed some excellent possibilities for Harley’s relationship with Marvell and Herbert Croft, author of The Naked Truth later defended by Marvell.
+Johanna Harris’s review of Marvell’s correspondence with Sir Edward Harley explored the two men’s relationship with each other and with the Anglican, Herbert Croft, author of The Naked Truth.

 Back to Manuscripts

-Zwicker, presenting work co-authored with Derek Hirst, challenged the now readily accepted argument made by Allan Pritchard in 1983 that much of Marvell’s lyric poetry was actually written after the Restoration.
+Zwicker’s work, co-authored with long-time collaborator Derek Hirst, challenged an increasingly accepted argument from Allan Pritchard in 1983 that much of Marvell’s lyric poetry belongs after the Restoration.

-Pritchard’s claims, that select Marvellian works include echoes from the publications of Cowley and Katherine Phillips in 1666-7, were accused by Hirst/Zwicker of taking printed texts as the assumption of absence of manuscript circulation (as Harold Love would term it, weaker publication) in the prior 15 years.
+Pritchard’s claims, that select Marvellian works include echoes from Cowley and Katherine Phillips in 1666/67, rely on printed texts and ignore the possibility of manuscript circulation in the prior 15 years, said Zwicker.

-Although Marvell did like to make use of printed texts upon their release, the issue taken to task was the absence of evidence too easily being capitalised upon as evidence of absence – something I am all too aware of in a study of Marvell and privacy.
+Although Marvell did commonly comsume and use printed texts upon their release, the issue raised was if the absence of evidence is too easily assumed as evidence of absence – something I keep very close in mind.